 A chemical fume hood is basically enclosed equipment that is designed to draw air inward for filtration purposes.
 The main function of the exhaust is to control the presence of hazardous substances in the air by drawing in air with the help of mechanical ventilation.

-When a new laboratory or chemical facility is setup, the processes are usually reviewed by concerned authorities on a regular basis regarding whether the construction is safe and what steps are being taken to control pollution and poisonous gases released in the environment.
-The chemical fume hoods need to be installed in the right place such as to draw in most of the polluted air inwards and pass it through the filtration system.
+When a new laboratory or chemical facility is setup, the processes are usually reviewed by concerned authorities.
+This is on a regular basis.
+It is regarding whether the construction is safe and what steps are being taken to control pollution.
+It also concerns poisonous gases released in the environment.
+The chemical fume hoods need to be installed in the right place.
+Thus, it will draw most of the polluted air inwards and pass it through the filtration system.
 One can also see a lab fume hood in places where solids are used to separate from liquids such as to determine toxicity or emissions from lab equipment are used in testing processes.

 Maintenance is Necessary: